LewisIsWorking/PathWarsWiki/Writerside/topics/#5-The-Grand-Explorers.md

 ## Session 12 = Year 1 + Mission 2 + 25th October 2023.

-Aethelhelm makes deal with the blood altar.
+Aethelhelm makes a deal with the blood altar.

 Kai will stay in the inn with Quintus.